-A faculty member may serve as PI on one application to the Biomedical Research, Mission, or Community Engaged Research seed programs.
-Among these three categories, it is up to the PI to choose the best fit for their research.
-Additionally, a faculty member may serve as PI on one application to the Interdisciplinary seed program.
+A faculty member may serve as PI on one application to the Expanding Horizons, Collaborative Humanities, Interdisciplinary, or Community-Engaged Research Programs.
+Among these four categories, it is up to the PI to choose the best fit for their research.
 There is no restriction on being a co-PI on multiple efforts.

 No. Salary is not an approved use of funding for any PI (lead-PI or co-PI).

 ORE expects to fund multiple proposals from each category.

-Evaluation panels comprised of UT faculty and external program officers (if appropriate) will be convened for each category.
+UT faculty serve as reviewers on evaluation panels coordinated by ORE for each seed category.
 These panels will score and recommend proposals for funding.
-Since this program is new, we have not earmarked specific amounts of funding for any single category.
 Based on the number of proposals and individual panel recommendations, ORE in cooperation with the Deans will make final funding decisions for each category.

 If I have had (or have) money from NSF, NIH, EPA, NOAA, DOE, etc. throughout my career (and my collaborator has USDA money) would I still qualify?
 Is there a problem in asking for funds to support the development of a new project that could go to NSF or USDA if we have had money from them in the past?